unknownslayer/unknownslayer/README.md

 <h2>👨‍💻 Academic Projects:</h2>

 - <b><a href="https://github.com/unknownslayer/Cloud-Security/"><h3>Cloud Security</h3></a></b>
+The main objective was to host a secure web application using a cloud platform (AWS) with a focus on security implementations.
+I deployed a WordPress blog website (onedarkyear.tech) using AWS EC2 instances and applied various security features, including AWS security tools and WordPress plugins, to safeguard the application against potential threats.
+This project also includes comprehensive vulnerability assessments and risk mitigation strategies to ensure the highest level of security.

 - <b><a href=""><h3>Java Functional Paradigm & Secure Code Review</h3></a></b>
 This project delved into modern Java's functional programming paradigm, assessing its ability to promote modular, secure, and side-effect-free code structures.
 Alongside, I conducted an in-depth security audit of a Java-based library management application using both automated tools and manual review techniques.
 The aim was to identify critical vulnerabilities and reinforce secure coding principles within real-world applications.